ShreyasManwadkar/Lung-Nodule-Detection/README.md

 found to be quite low.

-Steps Involved are:
+<b>Steps Involved are:<b><br>
-The first step is image acquisition, which involves obtaining an image dataset.
+1.The first step is image acquisition, which involves obtaining an image dataset.<br>
-2. The dataset is then divided into two parts: training and testing.
+2. The dataset is then divided into two parts: training and testing.<br>
-3. The dataset is further normalized using the Min-Max scalar algorithm and is divided into negative and positive cases.
+3. The dataset is further normalized using the Min-Max scalar algorithm and is divided into negative and positive cases.<br>
-4. Image preprocessing is done using the standard scalar algorithm, which standardizes the hyperparameters by subtracting the mean and scaling to unit variance.
+4. Image preprocessing is done using the standard scalar algorithm, which standardizes the hyperparameters by subtracting the mean and scaling to unit variance.<br>
-5. The model then downsamples the training and testing data.
+5. The model then downsamples the training and testing data.<br>
-6. .Apply CV2 BRISK Algorithm.
-CV2 BRISK
-algorithm is used to select features of an image in a given dataset which is turned into grayscale.
-And then random images are taken to obtain binary features.
+6. Apply CV2 BRISK Algorithm.
+CV2 BRISK algorithm is used to select features of an image in a given dataset which is turned into grayscale.
+And then random images are taken to obtain binary features.<br>
 7. Applying the modified K-NN algorithm , In this model 5 hyperparameters are used which are , n-neighbours , weight , leaf-size, algorithm , metric.
-The Gaussian kernel is designed in weight.Algorithm can be auto, kd-tree , ball-tree , brute.
+The Gaussian kernel is designed in weight.Algorithm can be auto, kd-tree , ball-tree , brute. <br>
 8. This 5 parameters are converted to dictionary.
-It is provided to grid search then grid search will select the best parameters.
+It is provided to grid search then grid search will select the best parameters. <br>
-9. Now this will fit the model and train the dataset after that Model can calculate the validation and training
+9. Now this will fit the model and train the dataset after that Model can calculate the validation and training , testing score.<br>
-, testing score